xTunner/frontend/resources/assets/docs/language-nodejs.md

     version: 0.12
 ```

-Similarly, older versions of nvm don't offur support for io.js.
+Similarly, older versions of nvm don't offer support for io.js.
 To
 update nvm to add support for io.js add the following to your circle.yml:

 ```